noahweasley/Send-Money-App/README.md

 ### Transfer

-Users can transfer to other Veegil user and the money is debited from their account
+Users can transfer to other send_money_app user and the money is debited from their account

 ![Transfer screen](screenshots/Transfer.png "Transfer Screen")